Becoming a Big FAQ's

 The process for becoming a School-Based Big takes about two to three weeks from applying to being matched.
 In Community-Based, it takes around a month.
 In both programs you start by filling out the online inquiry form.
-Once we receive your application a member of our staff will contact you to set up an interview.
-In this interview we will find out more about you and the activities you enjoy.
+Once we receive your application, a member of our staff will contact you to set up an interview and complete the necessary background checks.
+Interviews help us learn more about you and the activities you enjoy.
 We want to ensure we match you with a child who you will be able to have a sustainable relationship with.
 The more we know about you, the better we can match you.
 You are also required to attend our orientation.
 During orientation we will discuss different scenarios you might encounter as a Big and how to approach them.
 Then we will set up a time for you to meet your Little.
 It is helpful for volunteers to cover the $15.95 for the background check to defray the large cost it would incur for our organization; however if that is a concern, please let us know as we do not want that to impact your decision to participate in our programs.

 Who are the Bigs in the program?

 Our Bigs come from diverse backgrounds just like our Littles.
 They are regular people, just like you.
 You don’t need any special degrees or job skills.
 You just have to want to positively impact a young person.
 Role models come in all shapes and sizes, and you could be a perfect fit!

 What is the time commitment for being a Big?

 In order to create a sustainable relationship with your Little, you must commit to at least one year meeting for approximately four hours a month (totaling 48 hours for the year).
 In School-Based, you will meet once a week for 30-60 minutes at the child's school.
 In Community-Based we ask that you meet at least twice a month for a total of four hours.

 When can I see my Little?